tugboat/pakyow-web/manual/02 Getting Started.markdown

 <h2 id="section_2.2">2.2 Application Structure</h2>

 ### app/lib
-The business logic lives here.
-No structure is forced, all files with a .rb extension are loaded at runtime.
+This directory contains Ruby source files that define an application's business logic.
+No structure is forced, all files with a .rb extension are loaded at runtime by default.
+This behavior is configurable via the 'app.auto_reload' configuration setting.
-TODO: make a note that this is configurable.

 ### app/views
-Where the views live.
-TODO: expand on this and possibly link to view section
+All of the views for an application are contained in this directory.
+For more information about views and view structure, see [Views](#section_3).

 ### config
-All configuration files live here.
-Upon app generation it contains a single file, application.rb.
-This file contains the application class and defines the routes, configuration, and error handlers for the application.
+Upon app generation this directory contains a single file, application.rb, which contains the application class and defines the routes, configuration, and error handlers for the application.
-TODO: this isn't really a place for configurations, but for application files

 ### logs
 Contains the log file for the application (requests.log by default).
-TODO: rename default to log?
+TODO: what is trying to be said in the parenthesis? rename default to log?

 ### public
-The document root.
-Anything placed here can be accessed directly through the URL.
+Any file placed in this directory can be accessed directly through the URL (images, stylesheets, javascripts, etc).
-TODO: give an example (images, css, js, etc)